-Our widely-acclaimed new book Butterflies of Hertfordshire and Middlesex was published on 25 November 2016.
+Our widely-acclaimed new book Butterflies of Hertfordshire and Middlesex was published in November 2016.
 Copiously illustrated with colour photographs taken in the two counties, it provides the first in-depth account of butterflies found in our area for almost 30 years.
 You can order this beautiful and informative book in time for Christmas, at the special introductory price of only £19.99 (saving £14 on the cover price).
+In response to continuing. strong demand this special offer has been extended until Easter!

 Butterflies of Hertfordshire and Middlesex is published in the same A4, hardback format as Birds of Hertfordshire and other popular HNHS books.
 It includes present-day and historic distribution maps for all 34 resident and migrant species recorded in recent years, together with an analysis of trend data.
 Its 272 pages also provide an expert evaluation of changing rural and urban landscapes and their impact on butterfly populations since the 1980s.
 Descriptions of more than 50 publicly accessible ‘top spots’ for butterflies are accompanied by maps and other information on visiting them.

-The special introductory price of £19.99 will remain open until the end of January and includes postage and packing within the UK (prices for mailing to overseas addresses on request).
+The special introductory price of £19.99 will remain open until Monday 17 April 2017 and includes postage and packing within the UK (prices for mailing to overseas addresses on request).

 Payment can be made using your debit or credit card through our secure PayPal account.
 Orders will be acknowledged by e-mail.
 Alternatively send a cheque for £19.99, payable to 'Hertfordshire Natural History Society' together with your name, address, and telephone number to: Hertfordshire Natural History Society, c/o 250 Sandridge Road, St Albans, AL1 4AL.
 Add your email address or a stamped addressed envelope so we can acknowledge your order.